 Never before in history have the citizens of the European Union had to face such unprecedented uncertainty.
 The COVID-19 crisis has brought into sharp relief the fragility of our way of life and of the assumptions our societies and economies are based on.
 While the battle to flatten the curve appears to be producing certain results, the other battle – to save the European economy – seems to be even more challenging.

 Munkaadók Csoportja (I. Csoport) - Related News

-The list of new work appointments for June 2019 and the most recent list of ongoing EESC work are available for download in the attachments below.
+The list of new work appointments for December 2019 and the most recent list of ongoing EESC work are available for download in the attachments below.

 On 11 December 2019, the European Economic and Social Committee voted on the opinion "Common minimum standards in the field of unemployment insurance in EU Member States" (SOC/583).
 The opinion was adopted by 141 votes in favour, 65 votes against and 14 abstentions.
 The majority of members of the Employers' Group voted against the opinion.

 Future challenges related to globalisation, digitalisation, climate change, Brexit and others were the topic of the seminar "Future of Europe – challenges ahead", that took place on 3 December in Malta.
 The conference was organised by the Employers' Group together with the Malta Chamber of Commerce, Enterprise and Industry.